diggydude/retro-wifi/README.md

 * MAX3232-based breakout board with DE-9 or DB-25 connector

-* Null modem cable, or normal serial cable and null modem adapter
+* Null modem cable (or normal serial cable and null modem adapter)

+* Arduino IDE with ESP*266 add-on and core libraries (see https://arduino-esp8266.readthedocs.io/en/latest/index.html for setup)

+Depending on your exact setup, you may also need a DB-25 to DE-9 adapter.

 Commodore 64 users will need a terminal program such as CCGS or Novaterm.
 The other example systems already include terminal software.